solechang/ITP-404/15 - Student Presentations, Future Topics/readme.md

 ###Server-side Frameworks
 * ORM (Object Relational Mapping) Frameworks
 * Unit Testing Frameworks like PHPUnit
-* Node.js, Node frameworks like Express, Using web sockets with Node via Socket.IO
+* Node.js and how it differs from other server-side languages like PHP, Node frameworks like Express
 * RESTful Architectures and API design

 ###JavaScript